The best things in life are worth some extra work. And that applies to Qatar Airways first class.

 There’s even a small closet to the side of the sinks where you can hang up clothes after changing – or, if you’re flying solo like us, just leave them there during the flight.

 And then there’s the highlight of Qatar’s A380 – the onboard bar.
 Alexandra took us through the business class cabin toward the back of the upper deck, which is where you’ll find this gem.

-Plenty of airlines put bars or lounges on their planes, but Qatar’s is the one to beat.
+A handful of airlines put bars or lounges on their planes, but Qatar’s is the one to beat.
 For starters, it’s gorgeous.
 The “chandeliers,” the purple lighting, the snacks and desserts laid out, the row of roses underneath the bar … it’s just so well-designed.
 But more importantly, it’s practical.
-While many in-flight bars are cramped or get crowded, Qatar’s first class has plenty of space to lounge.
+While many in-flight bars are cramped or get crowded, Qatar’s first class bar has plenty of space to lounge.

 Any first or business class passenger can relax here, and the drinks are free.
 Alexandra offered to bring back a bottle of the top shelf champagne (Krug 2004) from first class for us, but we were happy sipping a few cocktails and chatting with the friendly bartender.
 When he offered to snap a few photos of us behind the bar, we couldn’t refuse.

 After dying to get on an Airbus A380 and sidle up to this bar, it finally happened.
 And it lived up to the hype.

 With the cabin to ourselves, the world was our oyster.
 I sat in Seat 1A, while Jon sat behind me in 2A.

 Every seat in Qatar first class is more or less identical.
 Window-side seats are the obvious choices for solo travelers, while the center section is great for couples and companions.
 With the dividers down, it’s a pretty cozy setup.